tonethar/IGME-230-GDD-2017-Fall/notes/php-1.md

 5. The web server send the requested file to the client application
 6. The client application parses the returned file and displays it to the user

+*We now have a new step #4, where the web server firat "runs" any PHP code that is found on the page before sending the HTML file back to the web browser.*

 ## III. <a id="section3">"Hello PHP!" - Attempt #1

+Let's get started!
 Using a text editor, type the following program into a file named hello-1.php:

 **hello-1.php**
 ```php
 <?PHP